MN-SHASHANK/MN-SHASHANK/README.md

 ---

 ## 🚀 Featured Projects

+###### 🚦 Traffic Volume Prediction using Machine Learning
+> Machine learning-based system for forecasting road traffic congestion

+* Performed **EDA**, data cleaning, and preprocessing on traffic and environmental datasets
+* Engineered features using timestamps, weather conditions, holidays, and temperature data
+* Trained and compared **Linear Regression**, **Decision Tree**, and **Random Forest** models
+* Evaluated model performance using **MSE** and **R² Score** to improve prediction accuracy
+* Developed an end-to-end traffic volume prediction pipeline for congestion forecasting and transportation planning

 ### 🖱️ Virtual Mouse using OpenCV
 > Control your cursor with hand gestures — no physical mouse needed!